-The offer consists of an overall price (excluding 6% VAT) for the entire production process of your thesis at the highest quality, including a bookmark / invitations, statements in black and white, a test print (bound and sent by mail), adjustments during required correction rounds and delivery to an address in the Netherlands.
+The offer consists of an overall price (excluding low VAT) for the entire production process of your thesis at the highest quality, including a bookmark / invitations , statements in black and white, a test print (bound and sent by mail), adjustments during required correction rounds and delivery to an address in the Netherlands.

-The amount in the offer is always exclusive of VAT.
-For theses a VAT rate of 6 % applies.
+The amount in the offer is always exclusive of low VAT.